gerhynes/mongodb-notes/README.md

 `limit()` restricts the number of results to a query.

 `sort()` lets you sort the results of a query.
 You can pass in an object specifying which value to sort by and in which order, for example `.sort({ name: 1 })`.

+## Indexes

+An index is a system Mongo uses to make efficient queries whenever you're looking for data.

+Whenever you create a new collection of data, an index is automatically created on the `_id` field of every record.

+This lets you make very fast lookups.

+The `_id` property of every record is indexed by default.
+You have the option to create your own indexes to make lookups faster for other properties.

+It's common to make your own index if you have a certain property that you find yourself querying for often.